widefix/actual_db_schema/README.md

 ## Usage

-TLTR; Just run `rails db:migrate` inside the current branch.
+Just run `rails db:migrate` inside the current branch.

-In **branch A** I add a mandatory (not null) field into DB via migration and run it.
-Then I switch to another **branch B**.
-This branch's code is not aware of that field.
-As the result, the code is failing with an error "null value provided for non-null field".
-Moreover, a DB rake task generates a diff on `schema.rb` that's not relevant to this branch.
-I can switch to **branch A** and roll back the migration, but I need to remember that branch or waste time on it.

-Some example of this error:

-     ActiveRecord::NotNullViolation:
-       PG::NotNullViolation: ERROR:  null value in column "log" of relation "check_results" violates not-null constraint
-       DETAIL:  Failing row contains (8, 46, success, 2022-10-16 21:47:21.07212, 2022-10-16 21:47:21.07212, null).

-This gem saves all run migrations inside `tmp/migrations` folder.
-Every run of schema dump (that's a dependency of `db:migrate` task as well) rolls back the "unknown" for the current branch migrations looking into the `tmp/migrations` folder.

-You just need to run `rails db:migrate` in the current branch to actualize the DB schema.
-With its hand, you will never have wrongly generated `schema.rb`.

-> **Warning**
+> [!WARNING]
 > This solution implies that all migrations are reversible.
-The cases with irreversible migrations should be solved manually.
-At the moment, these migrations are ignored by the gem and you will see a warning if some migrations can't roll back automatically.
+The irreversible migrations should be solved manually.
+At the moment, the gem ignores them.
+You will see warnings in the terminal for each irreversible migrations.

 ## Development